gadolby/GopAga2.0-Genome/README_geneevo.md

 pull_id_match.py takes three parameters in this order:

-- name of the FASTA file to extract from (reference: TLR_CmydPro.fa)
+- name of the FASTA file to extract from (e.g., TLR_CmydPro.fa)
-- name of the text file with listed keywords to pull with (reference: TLR3SF.txt)
+- name of the text file with listed keywords to pull with (e.g., TLR3SF.txt)
-- name of the output file where pulled sequences will aggregate (reference: TLR3SF.fa)
+- name of the output file where pulled sequences will aggregate (e.g., TLR3SF.fa)

 the text file will have one keyword on each line. the FASTA output will include any records that matched at least one of the keywords in the list.